NGC 3018 - Barred Spiral Galaxy in Sextans

 Apparent size of NGC 3018The following table reports NGC 3018 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 3018 is a visual representation of it.

 The image below is a photograph of NGC 3018 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 3018 - Barred Spiral Galaxy morphological classification
+NGC 3018 - Barred Spiral Galaxy in Sextans morphological classification

-NGC 3018 - Barred Spiral Galaxy is classified as Barred Spiral (Bbc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 3018 - Barred Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 3018 - Barred Spiral Galaxy in Sextans is classified as Barred Spiral (Bbc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 3018 - Barred Spiral Galaxy in Sextans in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 3018